SourceDecoded/Animation/README.md

 ```js
 animation.seek(0.3).render();
 ```
-Use stop and seek if you don't want the use to know that animation is positioned some other time then what is rendered.
+Use stop and seek if you don't want the viewer to know that animation is positioned to some other time then what is rendered.
 ```js
 ...